What Are Some of the Advantages of Continuous Delivery? What Are the Common Barriers?

-Continuous delivery is a software development practice that enables continuous process and software improvement via automation.
+Continuous delivery is a software development practice.
+It enables continuous process and software improvement via automation.
+It's abbreviated CD.

-- Automated continuous-integration processes that perform code analysis to pinpoint where improvements can be made as well as unit, regression, and integration tests every time a modification is made to proactively resolve issues and ensure more stable production releases.
+Perform code analysis to pinpoint where improvements can be made.
+Do unit, regression, and integration tests every time a modification is made.
+This helps you proactively resolve issues and ensure more stable production releases.

-- Infrastructure automation to consistently provision and configure servers, and manage dependencies, on the fly to meet real-time demands.
+Consistently provision and configure servers.
+Manage dependencies.
+And do it all on the fly to meet real-time demands.